 If a matched rule uses a pattern proximity group, the pattern match is automatically validated.
 For more information about pattern proximity groups, see Creating rules.

->

-> In validations, confirmations always take precedence over rejections.
+Validations always take precedence over invalidations.
 This is to reduce the number of false positives that are returned for rule matches.
 Additionally, the most recent validations take precedence over older validations.

->

-> - From the Reveal menu, click Rules.
+- From the Reveal menu, click Rules.

 - Click the rule name for a specific rule to view a list of results and associated endpoints.

 - Select the check box next to an endpoint that has one or more files that match patterns.
 Click Connect .

 - After the connection establishes, click the computer name.

 - Click the Filename for the file that contains one or more pattern matches.